usmanCodes-alt/Vidly/README.md

 The *PlaceOrder* action takes the user carts and does entries into the database regarding user order deletes the carts (empties the cart), and redirects the user to the *ConfirmOrder* action with return the view of displaying every movie user bought along with the **Total Price** and any coupons used.

+When a user places the order their order status is marked as *Submitted* and an Email is sent to the user that their order has been placed.

+Similarly when the admin confirms that the order is ready, the customer is sent an email reminding that the order is ready for pickup.